dullhunk/whats-the-story-learning-glory/index.md

 The story of [the vision](https://github.com/dullhunk/cdyf/issues/1008) is based on three goals top level goals

-1. RESEARCH AND DISCOVERY: `The quality of our research will place us among the top 5 UK universities in the Research Excellence Framework`
+1. RESEARCH AND DISCOVERY: quote `The quality of our research will place us among the top 5 UK universities in the Research Excellence Framework`
-2. TEACHING AND LEARNING: `We will achieve a top quartile sector position for student satisfaction`
+2. TEACHING AND LEARNING: quote `We will achieve a top quartile sector position for student satisfaction`
-3. SOCIAL RESPONSIBILITY: `We will measure our success against a portfolio of measures and quality marks of social, cultural, economic and environmental impact`
+3. SOCIAL RESPONSIBILITY: quote `We will measure our success against a portfolio of measures and quality marks of social, cultural, economic and environmental impact`

 These core values are illustrated in Figure 2.